aarondcohen/id128/README.md

 Return the number of prior ids generated while time stood still.

 ### node
-Raturn the MAC address encoded in the id.
+Return the MAC address encoded in the id.

 ### time
 Return a Date object for the epoch milliseconds encoded in the id.